 With access to a near-infinite number of platforms and partners, and an ever evolving technology and regulatory landscape, a brand's need for a holistic compliance approach is paramount, something that ASDA is fully aware of.

 For marketing and legal teams in regulated industries, monitoring for compliance online is difficult and time-consuming.
 Manually monitoring thousands or even millions of pages across multiple affiliates, partners, and/or third-party sites is nearly impossible and leads to critical content being missed.
-Introducing BrandVerity’s automated Web Compliance solution, which empowers marketing and legal teams to ensure airtight compliance of online content and offers.
+Introducing BrandVerity’s automated Web Compliance solution, which empowers marketing and legal teams to ensure airtight brand protection and compliance of online content and offers.
 Our solution provides companies with a comprehensive and efficient way to identify content compliance risks and take action immediately.

 As I write this, I’m working from home, as is the rest of the BrandVerity team.
 For some of us, that means juggling how to home school our kids during the workday.
 For others, it translates into having their dogs in their laps during video calls.
 All in all, though, we are a lucky group to be able to have jobs that enable us to work from home.
 Our gratitude goes out to those who are not able to do the same, yet are helping our communities function as normally as they can, from healthcare and hospital workers to those at our grocery stores and pharmacies.